 Over the years, the band has help raise 10s of thousands of dollars.
 These proceeds have benefited school music programs, fire departments, animal rescues, religious organizations, and arts institutes, to name a few.

 “This money goes back into circulation to benefit local communities.
 It is something we are very proud to be involved with and honored to be a part of,” Yahraes added.

 Twelve Twenty-Four has earned recognition for their commitment to community involvement.
-Their awards include The Respect Award from the White Haven Center, a Letter of Recognition from Governor of Pennsylvania Tom Corbett, and the Outstanding Community Member of the Year Award given by The Arc of Luzerne County.
+Their awards include the Respect Award from the White Haven Center, a Letter of Recognition from Pennsylvania Governor Tom Corbett, and the Outstanding Community Member of the Year Award given by The Arc of Luzerne County.

 Twelve Twenty-Four Fan Lois Vidra exclaimed, “[It] was great that these extremely talented people came out after the show and ‘jingle mingled’ with everyone!
 Enjoyed every last minute of the show!”